mkudsi/ActiveStandbySingletonPod/README.md

-To build docker images:
+To build application docker images:
 -----------------------

 cd ActiveStandbySingletonPod/udpsrv
 go build // This will build the goudps binary.

 cd ActiveStandbySingletonPod/
-docker build . -t mygoudpsrv:v1 // This will create the container image and make it available on local machine.
+docker build . -t mygoudpsrv:v1 // This will create the container image and make it available in docker images on local machine.

 cd ActiveStandbySingletonPod/lifecyclecontainer/
-docker build . -t lchook:v1
+docker build . -t lchook:v1 // This will create the container image and make it available in docker images on local machine.

 To compile the custom controller binary:
 ----------------------------------------

-// The below command will create the binary "ccpod" in the same directory.
-Check file go.mod.
+// The below command will create the binary "icr" in the same directory.
+Check file go.mod. cd ActiveStandbySingletonPod/ go build

-cd ActiveStandbySingletonPod/

-go build

-// We can then run the ./ccpod binary on the host machine itself.
+docker build . -t icr:v1

 To run the custom controller as a pod in the cluster:
 -----------------------------------------------------

-// If required, we can also run the custom controller as a pod in the cluster by making a container image out of it.
-// In that case, we need to define clusterrole and clusterrolebinding in the "default" namespace for the "default" service account.
-// e.g.

-kubectl create serviceaccount -n default ccpod-sa --dry-run=client -oyaml > ccpod_sa.yaml

-kubectl create clusterrole ccpod-cr --resource=service,pod --verb=list,watch,create,get,update --dry-run=client -oyaml > ccpod_cr.yaml

-kubectl create clusterrolebinding ccpod-crb --clusterrole ccpod-cr --serviceaccount default:ccpod-sa --dry-run=client -oyaml > ccpod_crb.yaml
+kubectl create -f icr_sa.yaml

-kubectl create -f ccpod_sa.yaml
+kubectl create -f icr_cr.yaml

-kubectl create -f ccpod_cr.yaml
+kubectl create -f icr_crb.yaml

-kubectl create -f ccpod_crb.yaml
+kubectl create -f icr_replicaset.yaml

-Now, in the container spec in the pod/deployment/replicaset yaml file, specify the service account name:

-spec:

-  containers:

-  - image: ubuntu

-  serviceAccountName: ccpod-sa <<<<<<<<<<<<<<<<<<<